arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor).
 - If you are going to use an offline Arduino IDE, you must install the following libraries: `Arduino_EdgeControl`, `ArduinoIoTCloud`, `Arduino_JSON`, `ArduinoJson`, `ArduinoHttpClient` and `Arduino_ConnectionsHandler`.
 You can install them using the Arduino IDE Library Manager.
 - The [smart irrigation system codes](assets/Edge-Control_MKR_Codes.zip).
-- [Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome) to add the Arduino Portenta H7 to the Arduino IoT Cloud.
+- [Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome) to add the MKR WiFi 1010 to the Arduino IoT Cloud.

 ## Smart Irrigation System Setup